-JSG1901 Posted October 14, 2013 Share Posted October 14, 2013 NOTE: There were two proposals for this change.
+JSG1901 Posted October 14, 2013 Posted October 14, 2013 NOTE: There were two proposals for this change.
 I've listed both below.
 Type Modification to an existing rule Existing rule section (if applicable) Non-DOT Tire Proposed change Allow Grand Am Continental Non-DOT tires at the DOT power ratio.
 Reason Essentially a DOT tire.
 Not performance wise on par with available Non-DOT slicks.
 Readily available, cheap tire.
 Proposed new wording ------------------------------------------------------------------- Type Modification to an existing rule Existing rule section (if applicable) Tire correction factor for continental tire challenge series tires Proposed change No addition of points for running the conti series tires.
 Reason They are tires designed for endurance racing and are proven to be in the same time range if not slower then the hoosier r6.
 Because these tires are professionally used and raced it allow the racer on a budget to obtain them at a decent price and not be hit with the large correction factor.
 Also every other series in NASA racing and time trials do not recognize these tires as a true NON-DOT slick... as taken from the Super Touring series..
 GACTSCC Tires: Grand Am Continental Tire Sports Car Challenge tires are exempt from the -0.75 Modification Factor for Non-DOT approved tires when calculating the “Adjusted Wt/Hp Ratio” (Does not include “Rolex series” tires).
 Proposed new wording GACTSCC Tires: Grand Am Continental Tire Sports Car Challenge tires are exempt from the -0.75 Modification Factor for Non-DOT approved tires when calculating the “Adjusted Wt/Hp Ratio” (Does not include “Rolex series” tires).
-Quote Link to comment Share on other sites More sharing options...
+Quote

 Recommended Posts